-For fiction, try using “Somebody wanted but so then” to teach summarizing.
-In most stories, there is a character with a motivation who encounters a problem.
+For fiction, try using “Somebody wanted so then” to teach summarizing.
+In most stories, there is a character with a motive who encounters a problem.
 With this strategy, students fill in the details to create a basic summary.

 Somebody: the main character

 Wanted: what was the character trying to do in the story?

 But: what was the problem they faced?

 Encourage your child to create a mental picture as they read.
 This engages the brain in a different way and helps with understanding.
 They can also draw a picture or make a list on paper of important parts of their reading.

 Often, teachers will use a graphic organizer to help students organize their thoughts.
 Physically writing things down helps students remember them better.

 How to improve reading test scores

 If your child has strong reading skills, they will be well-prepared for success with tests. ✍ Make sure they know how to use all the reading comprehension strategies to check their own understanding of what they are reading.

 Many tests have written directions.
 Remind students to read all directions twice, and make sure they understand what they say before they get started.
 We don’t want them to make simple mistakes because they didn’t read carefully!